harshboghara2004/CashFlipper/README.md

 `Check all IBOutlets and IBActions are connected or not.`

-[!Note]
+> [!NOTE]
-If not that connect using hold `control key` and drag arrow from storyboard to viewController.
+> If not that connect using hold `control key` and drag arrow from storyboard to viewController.

 Step: 3

 `Get API key from "https://app.currencyapi.com/" and replace API key with variable named apikey into CashFlipper/Model/CurrencyManager`

-[!important]
+> [!IMPORTANT]
-With free version of api key you can call only 300 requests/month and at max 10 in a minute.
+> With free version of api key you can call only 300 requests/month and at max 10 in a minute.

 Step: 4